-The rhinoceros’ species have been around for far longer than humans have, unfortunately we have been responsible for the mass killing of thousands of these ancient creatures.
+The rhinoceros’ species have been around for far longer than humans have, unfortunately, we have been responsible for the mass killing of thousands of these ancient creatures.
 The pure fact that we are bae to ay our eyes on this incredible relict is nothing short of a miracle as they have been surviving for eons.

-There are five rhino species on earth; the white- and black rhino, Sumatran, Indian and javan rhino.
+There are five rhino species on earth; the white- and black rhino, Sumatran, Indian and Javan rhino.
 All of which are facing extinction due to excessive demand in rhino horn in countries like Asia, particularly Vietnam.

 Rhino horn has become one of the most valuable natural substances on Earth.
 The main use of the horn is as a status symbol to display wealth and success, it is also used in traditional Chinese medicine.
-Apparently is can be used to treat fevers, rheumatism, gout, and other disorders, snakebites, hallucinations, typhoid, headaches, carbuncles, vomiting, food poisoning, and “devil possession.”
-While it is commonly believed to be prescribed as an aphrodisiac, all of the above mention has been scientifically tested and found that rhino horn has no medicinal value.
+Apparently, it can be used to treat fevers, rheumatism, gout, and other disorders, snakebites, hallucinations, typhoid, headaches, carbuncles, vomiting, food poisoning, and “devil possession.”
+While it is commonly believed to be prescribed as an aphrodisiac, all of the above mentioned has been scientifically tested and found that rhino horn has no medicinal value.
 Poachers are equipped with highly sophisticated equipment to track and kill rhinos; the equipment is supplied by international gangs.
 Rhinos are killed on a daily basis in South Africa and KNP is one of the biggest targets.